WEATHER

 Creative Team

-Manchester Collective Ensemble
+Manchester Collective String orchestra

 Rakhi Singh

-Creative and Music Director
+Creative and music direction

 Chris Watson Sound installation